stefanofisc/exoplanets/README.md

 ### 2. Dimensionality Reduction
-This module takes the feature vectors produced by the previous module and projects them into a subspace.
-It is possible to project data into low-dimensional spaces using the following methods:
+This module takes as input the feature vectors produced by the CNN, thus projecting them into a lower-dimensional space.
+Feature vectors can be projected using the following methods:
 1. t-Stochastic Neighbor Embedding;
-2. Multi-Layer Perceptron addestrato per apprendere il mapping di t-SNE;
+2. Multi-Layer Perceptron trained to learn the t-SNE mapping;
 3. Parametric UMAP

 2.1.
 Projecting feature vectors with t-SNE algorithm:
+The first step is to project the training set feature vectors in the lower dimensional embedding defined by t-SNE.
+These projections will be used in Step 2.2. as target on which to train the MLP.

 Configuration files to define input parameters:
 - confid_tsne.yaml

+To execute the module, run the following command in your terminal:
 ```bash
 cd main
 python3 code/dimensionality_reduction/tsne_class.py > output_files/<name_of_output_file>.out